angular/angular/aio/content/guide/architecture-components.md

 * The  `*ngFor` directive tells Angular to iterate over a list.
 * The `{{hero.name}}`, `(click)`, and `[hero]` bind program data to and from the DOM, responding to user input.
 See more about [data binding](#data-binding) below.
-* The `<app-hero-detail>` tag in the example is a custom element that represents a new component, `HeroDetailComponent`.
+* The `<app-hero-detail>` tag in the example is an element that represents a new component, `HeroDetailComponent`.
 The `HeroDetailComponent`  (code not shown) is a child component of the `HeroListComponent` that defines the Hero-detail view.
 Notice how custom components like this mix seamlessly with native HTML in the same layouts.

 ### Data binding